 Finance income amounted to \$240 million for the year ended December 31, 2023, and \$175 million for the same period in 2022.
 Included in finance income is the interest earned on loans to the Kamoa Holding joint venture to fund operations that amounted to \$208 million for the year ended December 31, 2023, and \$151 million for the same period in 2022.
 No additional loans were advanced in 2023 with joint venture cashflow funding its operations and expansions.
 Interest increased due to higher interest rates and due to the higher accumulated loan balance.
-The Company earned interest on the loan at USD 12-month LIBOR +7% until June 30, 2023.
-Following the cessation of publication of LIBOR rates, interest was calculated at a rate of 12-month Term SOFR plus 7.71% from July 1, 2023.
+The company earned interest on the loan at USD 12-month LIBOR +7% until June 30, 2023.
+Following the cessation of publication of LIBOR rates, interest was calculated at a rate of 12-month Term SOFR plus 7.7% from July 1, 2023.

-As explained in the accounting for the convertible notes section on page 47, the Company recognized a loss on fair valuation of the embedded derivative financial liability of \$85 million for the year ended December 31, 2023 (2022: gain of \$23 million).
+As explained in the accounting for the convertible notes section in the company's MD&A for the financial year ended December 31, 2024, the company recognized a loss on fair valuation of the embedded derivative financial liability of \$85 million for the year ended December 31, 2023 (2022: gain of \$23 million).